 Nature Versus Nurture: A Formula for GoatsBy Jill Lee

 January 6, 1997

 How much of a dairy goats observed traits is a result of the animals genetics?
 How much is an environmental influence?

 Breeders could more accurately evaluate a dairy goats merit if they had clearer answers to these questions.

 The formula also considers influences of all of the animals relatives--not just its sire, as other models do.

 The researchers found that the least likely genetic influences are rear udder arch and rear legs.
-By contrast, stature, teat diameter and placement are
+By contrast, stature, teat diameter and placement are highly heritable.

-records of 154 herds and six breeds, and pedigrees for animals born in 1978 or later.
+The formula was developed with data from the American Dairy Goat Association, including records of 154 herds and six breeds, and pedigrees for animals born in 1978 or later.